chandan9648/excel-analytics/README.md

 New terminal

-step3. cd frontend = npm run dev then follow given link
+step3. cd frontend = npm run dev if it not work then run npm intsall => npm run dev then follow given link